openbaton/docs/docs/index.md

 Learn more [here][nfvo-intro].

 ## Can I use Open Baton to build my own Network Service?
 Yes!
 Open Baton provides a NFVO which can interoperate with VNFMs implemented by third parties.
-We provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.
+We provide also a set of tools (like the vnfm-sdk) which support developers in building their own VNFM.

 Learn more [here][nfvo-intro].